nicabee/nicabee/README.md

 ### Hi!✨

-I'm Monica and I'm a BS Information Technology student at the University of San Carlos.
+I'm Monica and I'm a BS Information Technology graduate from the University of San Carlos.

 I like to
 - Solve Problems